-We had a pretty epic weekend, but before we get into that I just want to point something out; The shoe in the feature image for this post is a size 20!
-Yes, it is my hand holding it and I have quite large hands, I just picked that sneaker up off a rack, but more about that later…
+We had a pretty epic weekend, but before we get into that I just want to point something out; The shoe in the feature image for this post is a US size 20!
+I just picked that sneaker up off a rack, but more about that later…

 - The six kids at Bayside High School needing to save Max’s Diner, but also:

 - Could Jessie conquer her addiction to caffeine pills?

 Spoiler Alert: Slater’s gay (as if you didn’t see that coming).
 If you get a chance, go see it.
 In September the same group are doing a musical about Full House.
 Definitely going to that one!

 On Sunday we decided to climb the Brooklyn Bridge, but first, brunch.
 In my Fourth of July post I posted a picture of the Milk Truck Artisanal Grilled Cheese van and curiosity got the better of me.
 I ordered the “Bacon Cheddar Blue” (right), which is described on their website as: